ketsia0623/cisc108-Final-project/README.md

 # cisc108-Final-project

+T-rex Bounce

+With a goal of 30points, the t-rex avoids it's biggest fear, the meteor.

 Ketsia Lumiere Donfack Ouwe, ketsiad@udel.edu
 Meera Nambiar, mnambiar@udel.edu

-Pitch and Description
-Our game is a platformer game that is about a t-rex dinosaur jumping on platforms in order to avoid lava.
-The lava(red rectangle taking up the bottom of screen) keeps rising up as the t-rex is moving up the platforms.
-There will be obstacles like fire droplets falling down that can reduce the user's score if it touches the t-rex.
-To win, the user needs to have collected a certain amount of points before the lava completely rises(timer runs out).
-If the lava touches the t-rex, the user loses.
+About Section of our Game
+Our game is a platformer game about a t-rex dinosaur jumping on platforms in order to avoid lava, as well as collect food.
+The goal of the game is for the user to reach a score of 30 by collecting food items in order to win.
+However, the user will lose if they get a score of -30 instead.
+While playing, if they are able to catch a smaller dinosaur, they automatically win the game.
+There will be obstacles like fire droplets falling down that can reduce the user's score if the t-rex touches it.
+Additionally, t-rex enlarges itself when the game is over and the user tries to keep playing.

+Preview of Our Game
+yt link

+Instructions
+When our game is first launched, a moving dinosaur t-rex appears.
+When playing, the left & right keys, and the spacebar are used.
+The spacebar is used to jump and the left and right keys are used to turn left and right.
+When the spacebar is double-tapped, it allows the t-rex to jump twice as high.
+No other keyboard keys are needed to play.

+Authors:
+- Ketsia Lumiere Donfack Ouwe, ketsiad@udel.edu
+- Meera Nambiar, mnambiar@udel.edu

+Acknowledgements
+- Designer Tutorial

+TASK LIST:
 Phase 1
 - [x] There is a bouncing t-rex, and a volcano background
 - [x] The t-rex can jump on top of platforms